SCToolsfactory/SCJMapper-V2/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.35 - BETA Build 69
+- add - provide CIG asset texts for actions and maps (use Settings to choose - for now only French and German are in but have no translations for English not all have a proper text - may not be used in the game ??)
+- improvement - cache CIG assets into the app/Storage folder, reads from p4k file only if those are updated
+- internal cleanup - to many to list
 V 2.34 - BETA Build 68
 - improvement - complete rework of XML defaultProfile/mapping parsing
 - add - provide CIG mappings from game assets